An easy homemade baked beans recipe, using store cupboard ingredients. A healthy and delicious version of the classic.

-- Bring just to the boil, reduce the heat and simmer gently for 30 minutes.
+- Bring just to the boil, reduce the heat and simmer gently for 20 minutes.
 Check frequently so it doesn't scorch and stir gently so as not to break up the beans.
 It may be necessary to add water to stop it from scorching.

 - Leave out the turmeric if you don't like it